Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 Check out the supply zone… notice how the price didn’t reverse from the zone until after a bearish large range candle formed?

 Before the LRC, no real signs of a reversal appeared.

 Nothing was happening!

 Sure, a teeny-weeny pin bar showed up.

 But other than that, no other price action patterns or signals hinted that the price would reverse from the zone and head south.
 Nothing until the bearish large range candle came along.
 Why?
-‘Cause the SM’s positions hadn’t yet steamrolled the other side!
+Because the SM’s positions hadn’t yet overpowered the other side!

-For the price to fall, sell orders have to outmuscle buy orders.
+For price to fall, sell orders have to become bigger than buy orders.

 So, the smart money traders’ sell positions (sell orders) need to overwhelm the buy positions (buy orders) coming from traders buying.

 Then, and only then, will price reverse.

 Large range candles reveal the exact moment that happens.